BHAVYASHAHM123/spam_detection_documentation/docs/code.md

 y.shape
 ```

+!!!
+CountVectorizer
-`CountVectorizer` :  means breaking down a sentence or any text into words by performing preprocessing tasks like converting all words to lowercase, thus removing special characters. tell unique value.
+        means breaking down a sentence or any text into words by performing preprocessing tasks like converting all words to lowercase, thus removing special characters. tell unique value.

+!!!
+TF-IDF
-`TF-IDF` : It is used by search engines to better understand the content that is undervalued.
+        It is used by search engines to better understand the content that is undervalued.
 For example, when you search for “Coke” on Google, Google may use TF-IDF to figure out if a page titled “COKE” is about: a) Coca-Cola.

 ## spliting the data into test and train